ecen/ecen.github.io/_pages/portfolio.md

 ---

 ## [Dimensional Analysis Library: Unit](unit/)
-A small **Java library** that makes it easier to work with variables modeling physical quantities.
-It makes sure you only perform valid operations and it also allows you to define entirely custom units.
+A small **Java library** that makes it easier to work with and **convert** variables with different units.
+It makes sure you only perform valid operations while also allowing you to define entirely custom units.
 Here is a small example:

 ```java
 U myUnit = new U(U.M, 3, "my", "my unit"); // 1 my = 3 meters